How to Reduce Average Handling Times & Call Volumes

 But first, let’s start with the basics… What is Average Handling Time (AHT)?

-average handling time is a “customer service metric that measures the average amount of time needed to resolve a support or service request.
+According to HubSpot, average handling time is a “customer service metric that measures the average amount of time needed to resolve a support or service request.
 This includes any time spent on holds, delays, or follow-up actions to fulfil the customer’s needs.
 AHT is typically used in call centres to determine the average length of phone calls, but it can also be used to analyse chat and email queues as well.”

 It often also includes entering data, filling out forms and making outbound calls as necessary to complete the transaction.
 The agent is unavailable to receive another inbound call while in this process.

 So now we know what we’re talking about, let’s explore our top tips.

 According to research by Forrester, 66% of adults believe that the most important thing a company can do is value their time.